Art Therapy and Abstract Painting

 Art can be used to help people with psychological disorders communicate better, self-expression, overcome stress and explore different aspects of their own personalities.

-No artistic talent is necessary for art therapy to succeed because the process is about artistic value of the work, but rather about finding associations between the creative choices made and the person’s inner feelings.
+No artistic talent is necessary for art therapy to succeed because the process is not about artistic value of the work, but rather about finding associations between the creative choices made and the person’s inner feelings.
 The process is more about reawakening memories and telling stories that may reveal messages and beliefs from the unconscious mind.